 This Texas caviar (Cowboy caviar) will have everyone crowded around the bowl!
 It’s full of big, zesty flavor and perfect for parties.

-Here’s a tasty dip with a party vibe: Texas caviar!
-Cowboy caviar, as it’s also known, was invented in Texas and spread all over the US.
-This combo of black eyed peas, veggies and a vinaigrette dressing is equal parts zesty and comforting: and you can use it as a chip dip or healthy side dish.
-This recipe has loads of colorful veggies, cilantro and jalapenos, and a simple zingy dressing with the perfect flavor.
-Even better: it’s also a vegan and gluten free appetizer that’s full of plant-based protein.
+Here’s a tasty dip with a party vibe: Texas caviar (aka cowboy caviar)!
+It was invented in Texas and then spread all over the US.
+This combo of black eyed peas, veggies, and vinaigrette dressing works both as a chip dip or healthy side dish.
+This recipe has loads of colorful veggies, cilantro, and jalapeños, and a zingy dressing with the perfect flavor.
 Here’s how to make this party dip!

 Ingredients in Texas caviar, aka Cowboy Caviar

 Just like a good potato salad, everyone has their own spin on the ingredients in Texas caviar.
 The common denominator: you absolutely must use black eyed peas!
 From there, there are all sorts of variations on the vegetables and dressing.
-Here are the essential fresh ingredients you need for the salad:
+Here are the essential fresh ingredients you need:

 - Black eyed peas, canned or cooked (see below)